kamchibekov/kamchibekov/README.md

 - 👋 Hi, I’m @kamchibekov
 - 👀 I’m interested in chess,computer games,reading,programming
-- 🌱 I’m currently learning salesforce platform
+- 🌱 I’m currently learning Neural networks (Perceptron, CNN)
 - 💞️ I’m looking to collaborate on a new project
 - 📫 How to reach me: email me adiletkamchibekov@gmail.com